 As you head into retirement, it’s not uncommon to worry about how your body will react to a more relaxed lifestyle.

-At home, there are several exercises suitable to do at no cost.
+There are plenty of exercises that are suitable to be done at home for free.
 With a little bit of space, you could dedicate some time to yoga or aerobics – even simple stretches could help you to feel and be healthier.
-Alternatively, if you’re happy to spend some money on getting fit at home, the Nintendo Switch is a games console which provides a range of exercises from simple movements to workouts, and you could even involve the grandchildren for extra fun.

-Outside of the house, you’ll undoubtedly find many options to explore within your local area.
-Sports and fitness clubs are a great place to start, many of whom will offer activities for people of all age groups and abilities.
+Your local area will likely offer plenty of physical activities for you to join in on.
+Sports and fitness clubs are a great place to start, many of which will offer activities for people of all age groups and abilities.
 More specifically, walking groups are an excellent way to get out and about with people from your community – Ramblers Wellbeing Walks is an online resource for finding walking groups near you.

 Mental wellbeing